RicoJia/ricojia.github.io/_posts/2022/2022-01-17-deep-learning-exploding-gradients.markdown

     - Deep Learning
 ---

-## Exploding & Vanishing Gradients
+## Why Exploding & Vanishing Gradients Happen

-In a very deep network, output of each layer might diminish, because these outputs are products $W_1W_2...x$ (ignoring activation for now)
+In a very deep network, output of each layer might diminish / explodes.
+This is mainly because layer outputs are products of $W_1W_2...x$ (ignoring activation for now)

 <div style="text-align: center;">
 <p align="center">